hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Blend --> Time Offset`

-This operator shifts the value of the keys in time, while keeping the actual key positions in the same place.
-It supports wrapping, so when offsetting beyond the range of the F-Curve it will take values from the other end, but offset in y-value so there is no jump.
-This works best with dense key data.
-Gaps in the keyframe data might cause data to get lost if it is shifted into the gaps.
+Shifts the values of the selected keyframes so that the resulting F-Curve appears to move in time.
+Works best with dense keyframes.

+As the curve leaves the selected keyframes' time range on one end, it wraps back in on the other, offset vertically so that the ends connect and there is no jump.

 Frame Offset
-   How far in frames to offset the animation.
+   By how many frames to shift the F-Curve.
+The slider is limited to the range -10 ...
+10, but you can type larger numbers too.

 Smooth